4 Ways to Prep for Your First Postpartum Checkup

 · Lactational amenorrhea (not as effective)

 Depending on your unique circumstances, other options may be available to you.
 Be sure to talk to your practitioner about your options.

 Honestly Evaluate your Mental State

-Stress and depression are very common side effects that come along with being a new mother; about 50 percent of women get the baby blues.
-Postpartum depression is more severe and affects a smaller percentage of women, but it should be taken seriously.
-If your baby blues are lingering or worsening, be honest with your practitioner.
-There is help available.
+Stress and depression are very common postpartum side effects; about 50 percent of women experience the "baby blues."
+Postpartum depression is more severe and affects a smaller percentage of women, but should be taken seriously.
+If feelings of sadness are lingering or worsening after giving birth, be honest with your practitioner so you can access the support you need.

 Although rare, another psychological postpartum condition called postpartum psychosis affects one in 500 to 1,000 women.
-Psychosis, which usually occurs within six weeks of giving birth, causes you to lose touch with reality.
-If you have diagnosed mental health conditions, such as bi-polar disorder and schizophrenia, you are at greater risk for developing psychosis.
+Psychosis, which usually occurs within six weeks of giving birth, causes a loss of touch with reality.
+If you have diagnosed mental health conditions, such as bi-polar disorder or schizophrenia, you are at greater risk for developing psychosis.

-Your practitioner can help you deal with any issues you're having postpartum, but you must be willing to open up about them.
+Your practitioner can help you deal with any issues you're having postpartum, but remember to be open about your experience.
 To get the most out of your first postpartum care visit, tell your provider everything and ask questions.
 If questions or concerns linger, Binto's team of licensed providers is here to support you.